A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 - Each dilation of the vein corresponds to a pocket of blood.

-- Blood that stagnates in the pocket is no longer oxygenated and releases toxins that weaken the wall of the varicose vein.
+- Blood that stagnates in the bag is no longer oxygenated and releases toxins that weaken the varicose vein wall.

-- The hyperdilated vein swells on the surface of the skin:
+- The hypermediated vein swells on the surface of the skin: